paulcpederson/blog/source/articles/css-for-people-who-hate-css/index.md

 If you want somebody on your development team to really hate you at some point in the future, you should absolutely use inline styles.
 Inline styles are *rude*.
 The only thing in CSS land that can override them is an `!important` rule.
 You've just escalated things to a specificity brawl *immediately*.

-But even more than that, you've selfishly made any of your styles from being used elsewhere **and** made the HTML markup look gross.
+But even more than that, you've selfishly prevented any of your styles from being used elsewhere **and** made the HTML markup look gross.
 Seriously don't do it.

 ## 5. Don't Use !important